Icy-Monster/Screen-Sharing-in-Roblox/README.md

 - Removing repetition of color data:
  (255,255,255), (255,255,255), (255,255,255) -> (255,255,255), 2

- - Removes colors that we're not changed compared to the last frame
+ - Removes colors that we're not changed compared to the last frame:
  Last Frame:
   (255,255,255), (255,255,255), (255,255,255), (255,255,255)